Dracape/Alt-for-ANSI/README.md

 ---

 # Installation (*Linux*)
-## Startup
+## Initial
-The layout for user sessions can be installed by running
+The layouts for user sessions can be installed by running
 `bash -c "$(curl -fsSL https://raw.githubusercontent.com/Dracape/Alt-for-ANSI/main/install.sh)"`
-Keep in mind that this script only provides the bare minimum configuration—to get the layout working in the user session; it is not sufficient for a full installation.
-This script installs the layout as a US keymap variant—making an entry only in `/usr/share/xkeyboard-config-2/rules/evdev.xml`.

-## Further setup
+## Further
 ##### Set the layout as the default for any new users created (optional)
 Edit `/etc/default/keyboard`
 > [!TIP]